-More than a third of Americans say they don’t get the recommended seven hours of sleep per night and when TODAY conducted its own sleep survey, results showed that 52 percent of responders complained about insufficient sleep.
+According to the Centers for Disease Control and Prevention, more than a third of Americans say they don’t get the recommended seven hours of sleep per night.
+When TODAY conducted its own sleep survey, results showed that 52% of responders complained about insufficient sleep.

-Fortunately, there are solutions to help with these problems and sleep expert Dr. Michael Breus stopped by the show to show us how to combat common sleep issues.
+There are several solutions to help with these problems, and sleep expert Dr. Michael Breus stopped by the show in March 2019 to show us how to combat the most common issues.

 Breus recommended trying this tea with raw honey before going to bed.